Welcome to heydayDo

 I write about the fitness and health research I’ve found concerning the quality of life benefits that exercise and good nutrition provide.

-I also report on my own investigations of home gym equipment.
+I also report on my own investigations of home gym equipment & fitness supplements.

-I have been fitness training for 35+ years, and now here I am over 60 (all of a sudden it seems).
+I have been fitness training for almost 40 years, and now here I am over 60 (all of a sudden it seems).

 On heydayDo I aim to share some of that experiential wisdom as well.

 What inspired this website